 - 3.1 It is recognised that the generation of energy to heat, light and cool buildings is responsible for approximately half of the total CO2 emissions of the UK.
 Part L of the Building Regulations requires a minimum standard of energy efficiency in new development and refurbishments, however, it is the intention with this development to go beyond this. - 3.2 As a first step in dealing with carbon emissions arising from energy use within buildings it is important to consider designing in energy efficiency measures as part of the construction of the buildings as these will be difficult to retrofit in the future and this will also reduce the amount of energy required by a building.
 This is known as being 'lean' in the energy hierarchy. - 3.3 Reduction of heat loss is a key element of this and it is proposed that insulation within floors, roofs and walls will exceed the minimum standards required under Part L1 (Conservation of Fuel and Power) of the Building Regulations, as will the U-values for glazing and doors. - 3.4 U-values attained for similar projects suggest the following is realistic for this proposed development - - Ground floors - 0.11 (Part L compliance is 0.18) - External walls - 0.19 (Part L compliance is 0.26) - Roofs - 0.11 for the loft areas & 0.15 for insulated pitched areas (Part L compliance is 0.16) - Windows and doors - 1.4 double glazed (Part L compliance is 1.4) - 3.5 An airtight building will also play a major part in the reduction of heat loss via the external envelope.
-Accordingly, an improvement on the minimum Building Regulations requirement for building air permeability rate within the building will be sought, with an initial target of 4.00m3/hm2 (@50Pa) or lower being the intention (Part L requires a maximum target of 8.00m3/hm2 (@50Pa)). - 3.6 Attention will also be paid to the designing out of non-repeat thermal bridges and this will involve the use of a standard such as Recognised Construction Details.
-It is increasingly recognised that as standards of insulation improve, this issue, in conjunction with air leakage, plays a vital role in the energy efficiency of a building and getting both right at design stage and ensuring they are then implemented during construction is considered to be important for this development. - 3.7 The heating and hot water requirement for the proposed dwelling will be supplied by an Air Source Heat Pump (ASHP) to a mix of underfloor heating on the ground floor and radiators on upper floor, with full time and temperature zone controls, meaning energy is only used as and where required.
+Accordingly, an improvement on the minimum Building Regulations requirement for building air permeability rate within the buildings will be sought, with an initial target of 4.00m3/hm2 (@50Pa) or lower being the intention (Part L requires a maximum target of 8.00m3/hm2 (@50Pa)). - 3.6 Attention will also be paid to the designing out of non-repeat thermal bridges and this will involve the use of a standard such as Recognised Construction Details.
+It is increasingly recognised that as standards of insulation improve, this issue, in conjunction with air leakage, plays a vital role in the energy efficiency of a building and getting both right at design stage and ensuring they are then implemented during construction is considered to be important for this development. - 3.7 The heating and hot water requirement for the proposed dwellings will be supplied by an Air Source Heat Pump (ASHP) to a mix of underfloor heating on the ground floor and radiators on upper floor, with full time and temperature zone controls, meaning energy is only used as and where required.
 This technology is a recognised low and zero carbon option and will become increasingly more carbon efficient as the UK electricity grid becomes 'greener'.

 - 3.8 The use of passive solar design has been considered and where possible good levels of glazing have been designed into the proposals to allow for natural light penetration.
-Where artificial light is required, the focus will be on the provision of the energy efficient lighting systems as appropriate to locational requirements. - 3.9 The option to utilise solar energy technologies has also been considered - thermal for water heating and photovoltaics (PV) for electricity generation (see images below) - with the conclusion that PV is the most logical technology to install as it will provide the larger carbon offset.
-A PV array of 5.28kWp (based on 12 x 440Wp panels) is proposed for the east and west facing roof area of the dwelling, linked to an 11.6kW battery store and this will also tie into the proposed electric car charging point.
+Where artificial light is required, the focus will be on the provision of the energy efficient lighting systems as appropriate to locational requirements. - 3.9 The option to utilise solar energy technologies has also been considered - thermal for water heating and photovoltaics (PV) for electricity generation (see images below) - with the conclusion that PV is the most logical technology to install as it will provide the larger carbon offset, however, the actual installation of the technology will be further reviewed if/when planning permission is granted.